spatie/laravel-event-sourcing/docs/using-aggregates/testing-aggregates.md

 }
 ```

+You can choose to do manual assertions in the `assertThat` closure.
+You can also return `true` or `false` from it, which will result in an extra assertion being automatically performed.

 ## Disabling dispatching events

 When calling the `given` method the aggregate will fire of events for your projector and reactor to react to.
 If you don't want events being dispatched.
 Simply [use the `Event` facade's `fake` method](https://laravel.com/docs/master/mocking#event-fake) before your test executes.